corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

      - `AppEUI`
      - `AppKey`

-2.**Register device information**
+2. **Register device information**

-3.**Configure Payload Decoder**
+3. **Configure Payload Decoder**

      Since the payload recived by TTN will contains only bytes we need to convert them in some meangingfull information.
 Based on the fact that ESP32 transmit float of 4 bytes and with **little-edian** rappresentation as simple payload decoder could be the following:

           function bytesToFloat(bytes, isLittleEndian = true) {